-These days dinner time is much more pleasant and my kids have gradually gotten less picky.
-While my Instagram pictures may make it look like my family eats very well all the time, remember those are just pictures.
-There are plenty of dinners that don’t go as planned and plenty of mornings when my kids eat just cereal for breakfast.
+These days dinner time is much more pleasant and my kids have gradually gotten a lot less picky.
+Also know that while my Instagram pictures may make it look like my family eats very well all the time, remember those are just pictures.
+One of my creative passions is taking those pretty pictures and I hope that they inspire you.
+But please know that we have plenty of dinners that don’t go as planned and plenty of evenings when I scrape up odds and ends for dinner–or order pizza!

 - eating a variety of whole foods,

-- making most of your food plant-based (veggies, fruits, grains, legumes, beans, nuts, seeds),
+- eating plenty of plant-based foods (veggies, fruits, whole grains, legumes, beans, nuts, seeds),

 - practicing mindful eating,

-- being in tune to the effects of food on your body,
+- tuning in to the effects of food on your body,

 - finding joy in eating and cooking,